0

 Missionary Baptist Church / By Billy Hathorn – Own work, CC BY 3.0, https://commons.wikimedia.org/w/index.php?curid=20560891

-The Primitive Baptist Church, was built in 1887.
+The Primitive Baptist Church was built in 1887.
 It is a stately white wooden building with a simple interior, surrounded by a cemetery which houses the remains of many of the Cove’s important families.
 During busy days, Rangers staff the church and give lectures as well as answer questions about the Cove’s history.
 The Primitive church is accessible via a dirt side road off the main Cades Cove Loop.

 The Methodist Church was built in 1902 to replace an older log cabin meeting house, first established in the 1820’s.
 Like the Primitive Baptist Church, it is a simple white, wooden building surrounded by a historic cemetery.
 The Methodist church is located directly on the Loop Road.